TamTunnel/AWAS/FAQ.md

 ### Can AWAS become a W3C standard?

-That's the goal!
+That's the goal!!
 Community adoption and feedback will help AWAS evolve into a formal web standard.

 ## Still Have Questions?